mgamota2/PicoW/TrainControl/README.md

 wifi_init.py : This file defines a helper function to connect the Pico W to a WiFi network and establish the server

 ### PCB
-Since this project includes hardware design, the KiCAD project files are provided
+Since this project includes hardware design, the KiCAD project files are provided.
+Files under RevisedControlBoard are the working version